jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Robin with early estimates and planning work reports: Robin will create a GitHub issue with information gathered about Venues, Displays, Recording, Catering, Accommodation, etc.

-Freda and Adam reports: Will follow up during the month and provide feedback next month.
+Freda and Adam reports: Adam got hold of Monique, and they are unclear of what the expectation from the University is.
+They wanted to know if we could recommend a speaker, to present at a conference with Wordpress, Drupal and other platforms (web-dev conference).

-Ivan reports on any interest from UJ:
+Ivan reports on any interest from UJ: Not in attendance.

 Notes:
+* Setup a plan.
+Riaan will then distribute via mailing list.
+Everyone to comment on thoughts, ideas and changes.
+* Riaan to visit Business Connextion (Adams venue)
 * Next Steps: Find Speakers (Innovation Hub, Business People, Developers, Drupal 8?) etc

-Completed / Agreed:  ✔ / ✘
+Completed / Agreed:  ✔